 Harvest Rainwater

-Harvesting rainwater can be a wonderful way to conserve water.
-It’s simply a matter of connecting your home’s downspouts and gutters to large, storm-water runoff systems.
-This will allow the rainwater to flow directly into your municipal wastewater system without having to go through your home or garden first.
+Harvesting rainwater can be an excellent way to conserve water.
+It’s simply connecting your home’s downspouts and gutters to large storm-water runoff systems.
+This will allow the rainwater to flow directly into your municipal wastewater system without going through your home or garden first.

 Not only is this an efficient way to use water, but it can also help keep your lawn healthy and green.
 Flowing water helps spread out the wear and tear on soil particles, which in turn increases the amount of nutrients that can be absorbed by plants.

-Plus, it’s much easier to control weed growth when you use rainfall as your primary water source rather than tap water.
+Plus, it’s much easier to control weed growth when using rainfall as your primary water source than tap water.

 Use Rainwater to Water the Plants in the House

-Rainwater is a natural resource that’s always available, and it can be used to water plants without having to worry about running out of water.
-All you have to do is catch the rainwater that falls on your roof and funnel it down into a tank or cistern.
-Once there, the rainwater can be used to irrigate plants in your house.
+Rainwater is a natural resource that’s always available, and it can be used to water plants without worrying about running out of water.
+All you have to do is catch the rainwater on your roof and funnel it into a tank or cistern.
+Once there, the rainwater can irrigate plants in your house.

-It’s important to note that using rainwater for irrigation should only be done when there’s enough rainfall so that the water doesn’t run down the drain.
-Otherwise, you’ll end up wasting valuable resources that could have been used for other purposes.
+It’s important to note that rainwater should only be used for irrigation when there is enough rainfall so that the water doesn’t run down the drain.
+Otherwise, you’ll waste valuable resources that could have been used for other purposes.

 Teach Your Kids How to Conserve Water

-To teach kids about conservation is to have them help out.
-This can involve installing water filters at home, filling up water jugs when they’re available, and even creating watersheds in their backyard.
+To teach kids about conservation, have them help out.
+This can involve installing water filters at home, filling up water jugs when available, and even creating watersheds in their backyard.

-Your kids will learn what it means to conserve water not just by doing it themselves but also by helping you do it together.
-They’ll start to understand how important it is to use less water and appreciate all the resources that we have in our environment.
+Your kids will learn what it means to conserve water by doing it themselves and by helping you do it together.
+They’ll start to understand how important it is to use less water and appreciate all the resources in our environment.
 And they’ll be excited to help us protect them for future generations!